Emily Oster, PhD

 • Finally, we have seen a summer COVID spike that is not there in the others.
 Flu and RSV are generally reliable winter viruses; COVID is somewhat less predictable.

-I find these graphs interesting, but they do not suggest action.
-So with this as background, we can turn to approaches to protecting yourself from these viruses this season.
+With this as background, we can turn to approaches to protecting yourself from these viruses this season.

 RSV